 Horseshoe Tables

-If you like to teach in small groups, say good-bye to your rectangula tables and hellp to a horseshoe table.
+horseshoe table.
 Six to eight students can sit around the outside of this table, with you comfortably placed in the half-circle.
 Your entire group is within view and reach.
 These are great elementary school furniture for art or science experiments in younger grades.
 They also allow students to talk to each other when discussion is appropriate.